 NFU Mutual bereavement contact details

 NFU Mutual operates through a network of local agents.
 If you know which agent managed the policy, contact them directly.
-Alternatively, call 0800 316 4696 and NFU Mutual will route you to the appropriate team.
+Alternatively, visit the NFU Mutual bereavement page at nfumutual.co.uk and they will route you to the appropriate team.

 NFU Mutual offers life insurance, home insurance, farm insurance, motor insurance, pensions, and investments.
 Check the deceased's documents and bank statements to identify all policies.
 Each policy may need to be notified separately.